kaby76/swigged.llvm/README.md

 # Swigged-LLVM

-This project is a C# wrapper API for LLVM-C, generated using [SWIG](http://swig.org).
+This project is a [SWIG](http://swig.org)-generated wrapper of LLVM-C for C#.
 This code is based upon [SharpLang](https://github.com/xen2/SharpLang), which is now defunct.
-The purpose of that project was to compile CIL, and was abandoned when Microsoft open sourced much of the .NET runtime, including RyuJIT.
-But, SharpLang contained a SWIG-generated C# wrapper for LLVM-C, useful in its own right.
+The purpose of that project was to compile Microsoft's [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language), but was mothballed when Microsoft open sourced much of the .NET runtime, including RyuJIT.

-Swigged-LLVM takes up the C# API for LLVM, drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
-In addition, Swigged.llvm cleans up some of the problems with the original wrapper in SharpLang, and adds several full-featured tests and examples.
+Swigged-LLVM recovers the SWIG wrapper for LLVM-C in Sharplang.
+Swigged-LLVM drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
+Swigged.llvm cleans up some of the problems with the original wrapper in SharpLang, adds more tests of the API, and adds several examples.

-Note: I found the documentation for LLVM-C and LLVM inadequate.
+Note: I found the documentation for LLVM-C and LLVM quite frustrating.
 The build scripts in this project were derived mostly by trial and error, from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).
 The examples here were culled and derived from a variety of sources.
 The equivalent of the Kaleidoscope example is not provided here because it focuses too much on compiler construction